Table of Contents

 Time-series monitoring is an essential tool for software engineers, data engineers, system administrators, and even for business metrics analysis.
-However, to effectively monitor time-series data we need servers, databases, visualizations, querying and more.
-There’s two major service providers out there who have this full functionality: Prometheus and InfluxDB.
+However, to effectively monitor time-series data we need servers, databases, visualizations, querying, and more.
+There are two major service providers out there who have this full functionality: Prometheus and InfluxDB.

 In this article, we will describe and compare Prometheus and InfluxDB, so that readers can choose which one best suits their needs.

-Metricfire provides a free trial for Hosted Prometheus for people who are looking to experience Prometheus.
-You can use it to try Prometheus in practice and even make some awesome Grafana dashboards right on our platform.
+MetricFire provides a free trial for Hosted Graphite (an easy-to-use Prometheus alternative)for people who are looking to use a Hosted monitoring solution.
 You can also schedule a demo and talk to us directly about your monitoring questions.

 What is Prometheus?